NoroffFEU/agency.noroff.dev/README.md

 ## Installing and starting the project

 ### Update!
 Configuring Vite.
 To simplify the changes made, some scripts have been removed and the already-used scripts have been changed to run Vite.
 This was done so developers already using this won't have to adapt to new scripts.
-Running "npm run build" will run vite-build and "npm run watch" will run Vite preview. "npm run dev" and "npm run start" both start Vite. - Hans M. Andreassen, Aug22FT
+Running "npm run build" will run vite-build and "npm run watch" will run Vite preview. "npm run dev" and "npm run start" both start Vite. _NB!
+New HTML files must be added to the `vite.config.js` rollupOptions inputs!_ - Hans M. Andreassen, Aug22FT

 - Installation: `npm i`